UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 This XPath is used in the Van Vactor collection to express performance medium and instrumentation information.
+Individual instruments with :code:`@valueURI` values were placed within :code:`genre[@authority='lcmpt']` based on recommendations from the Music Library Association because a :code:`note` element could not accommodate a :code:`@valueURI`.

 Justification
 ^^^^^^^^^^^^^

+While all of the instruments in Van Vactor are also documented in an instrumentation note, :code:`genre[@authority='lcmpt']` is the only place where the :code:`@valueURI` values for each instrument are present.
+This allows users to single out particular instruments in their search, rather than relying on the note string that lists all instruments needed for a piece.

 XPath
 ^^^^^